These cheap kids costumes keep Halloween affordable without asking too much of your DIY skills (or lack thereof…hey, no judging here!).

-1. Make a Swap.
+1. Make a Swap

-Other ideas: If you don’t know Moms who’s kids are the right size for the current Halloween, put out a plea on Facebook.
+Other ideas: If you don’t know Moms who’s hand me downs are the right size, put out a plea on Facebook.
 Sometimes people have an old costume in a closet somewhere.

 Thrift stores and secondhand shops can be another great resource.
 And if you have a costume you no longer need, selling it to a secondhand shop will help pay for a new costume.

 And if you shop Craigslist, ALWAYS insist on meeting in a public location.
 (That goes without saying, right?)

-3. Get creative.
+3. Get Creative

-Well.
 He wore that costume to one event and decided the next day that he didn’t want to wear it again.

 Wouldn’t you know, he came downstairs with some clothes he’d pulled together and a bandanna around his head.
 He was carrying a toy guitar.

-4. Buy differently.
+4. Buy Outside the Box

-5. Plan ahead.
+5. Plan Ahead

 This tip might not help you this year, but it’s worth mentioning anyway.
 We all love to shop clearance after a holiday.
 This year, pick up a costume or two for a fraction of the cost.

-(I can’t tell you how many times my backyard was safe from danger because a Transformer, a ninja, and Superman were usually running around.)
+(I can’t tell you how many times my backyard was saved from danger because a Transformer, a ninja, and Superman were running around.)

 My daughter has received many princess costumes this way, and this year she can be almost any princess she wants to be.